Fields of Sandhill Cranes and a Stop at the Swamp

 I was correct that there should be plenty of insects.
 I found my first evidence of life.
 This is a goldenrod gall.
 I have a separate post of this – and YES!
 That is an insect home 🙂

 Oh, and of Course!
 A Gartner Snake

 Can I please go somewhere without running into one of these guys?

-Time to head home walking out of the swamp area I some seed of bull thistle ready to reseed themselves for my visit next spring.
+Time to head home and on my way walking out of the swamp area I noticed some seed of bull thistle ready to reseed themselves for my visit next spring.
 I can’t wait to come back and see what this place looks like in full bloom and full of insect life.